epfl-vlsc/parendi/readme.md

 ### Running a demo on Paperspace
-For in easy to run demo in the cloud (free for now) [follow this guide](https://github.com/epfl-vlsc/parendi-paperspace-demo).
+For an easy-to-run demo in the cloud (free for now) [follow this guide](https://github.com/epfl-vlsc/parendi-paperspace-demo).

 ### Running 5888-core simulation on GCore